mrubio2211/STOR-390-Midterm/README.md

 # STOR-390-Midterm

-Thi midterm project is focused on the article “Fairness and explainability in automatic decision-making systems” by Kirat et al. (2023).
+This midterm project is focused on the article “Fairness and explainability in automatic decision-making systems” by Kirat et al. (2023).
 The project examines how automated decision-making systems in areas of law and economics can perpetuate biases, raising critical concerns regarding fairness and transparency.